ice-blockchain/bridge/docs/api.md

 This project utilizes several APIs to support its functionality, including blockchain interaction, localization, and data fetching.
 Below, you'll find a detailed description of the APIs in use, accompanied by code fragments illustrating how they are implemented within the project.

-## TON Web API
+## ION Web API

-The `tonweb` library is employed for interacting with the TON blockchain.
+The `tonweb` library is employed for interacting with the ION blockchain.
 It provides several methods for querying blockchain state and sending transactions.

 ### Example Usage